 Myth #1: Content moderation is censorship

-Some people see content moderation as a form of censorship; a way for organizations to exercise control and block comments, posts, reviews, and other types of undesirable content.
+Some people see content moderation as censorship, a way for organizations to exercise control and block comments, posts, reviews, and other undesirable content.

-The truth is, content moderation is about providing a healthy and safe environment where users can comfortably engage with others and upload their own products, posts or comments.
+The truth is, content moderation is about providing a healthy and safe environment where users can comfortably engage with others and upload their products, posts, or comments.

 Flags and report buttons allow users to notify site owners when something’s out of place, human moderators ensure that all users comply with community standards, and well-trained AI moderation solutions use filters to screen for inappropriate words, phrases, and images – helping weed out the trolls, bullies, and spammers; keeping your online space a great place to be.